liluxuan1997/xray_object_detection/README.md

     ./tools/dist_train.sh ${CONFIG_FILE} ${GPU_NUM} [optional arguments]

 ## Dataset
 Since the dataset of our project follows the format of VOC dataset.
-The orignization should be
+The orgnization should be

     +--data
          +--VOCdeckit
               +--VOC2007
                    +--Annotations
                    +--ImageSets
                    +--JpegImages

 ## Models